SD-github21/Bikesharing/README.md

   - We start with a bird's-eye view of NYC with the "Top Starting Locations" map, which reveals the concentration of top locations where customers' bike journeys began
   - Next, our data shifts to the customer-level, where we can understand the population of customers participating in the Citibike program in more detail:
-    -  An area plot showing customers' age by the average length of a bike ride tells us that younger riders tend to engage in longer bike trips.
+    -  An area plot showing customers' age by the average length of a bike trip tells us that younger riders tend to engage in longer bike trips.
     -  We can see that the total number of bike trips taken in August were 2,344,244
     -  Finally we can view a breakdown of gender within our population of customers:
       - Males represent the largest segment of the entire customer population (1,530,272  or 65.28%)